-Lawyer and Director of the Norwegian Bar Association's Legal Committee, Norway.
+Lawyer and Director of the Norwegian Bar Association's Legal Committee.
 Widely published within a number of jurisdictions, with emphasis on international civil law and human rights.
 Has lectured at law faculties of several universities in Norway.
-Awarded the Honor Prize of the Bar Association of Oslo for his work on the rule of law.
+Awarded the Honor Prize of the Bar Association for Oslo for his work as Chairman of the Bar Association's Litigation Group for Asylum and Immigration law.